 If permitted by the relevant investment guidelines and applicable law, DoubleLine Alternatives may purchase for Client accounts interests in registered investment companies and private funds or vehicles that are offered or managed by DoubleLine Alternatives or its affiliates or Related Entities when DoubleLine Alternatives believes it is in the relevant Client's best interest to do so.
 The details of any possible fee offsets, rebates or other reduction arrangements in connection with such investments are provided in the documentation relating to the relevant Client account and/or the offering documents of the underlying fund or vehicle.
-In choosing between funds or vehicles that are offered or managed by Such parties, DoubleLine Alternatives may have a financial incentive to choose DoubleLine Alternatives-affiliated or related funds over third-parties' funds by reason of the additional investment management, advisory and other fees or compensation DoubleLine Alternatives, its affiliates or Related Entities, its affiliates or Related Entities are offered entities and other relevant management, advisory and other fees or compensation DoubleLine Alternatives, its affiliates or Related Entities or Related Entities and those not offered Entities and other set the additional investment management, advisory and other fees or compensation DoubleLine Alternatives, its affiliates or Related Entities and those or Related Entities may earn.
+In choosing between funds or vehicles that are offered or managed by DoubleLine Alternatives, its affiliates or Related Entities and those not offered or managed by such parties, DoubleLine Alternatives may have a financial incentive to choose DoubleLine Alternatives-affiliated or related funds over third-parties' funds by reason of the additional investment management, advisory and other fees or compensation DoubleLine Alternatives, its affiliates or Related Entities may earn.
 Under certain conditions, DoubleLine Alternatives may offset, rebate or otherwise reduce its fees or other compensation with respect to investments in DoubleLine Alternatives-affiliated or related funds; however, this reduction or rebate, if available, will not necessarily or completely eliminate the conflict.
 Furthermore, although DoubleLine Alternatives may be permitted to invest in DoubleLine Alternatives-affiliated or related funds, including funds advised by DoubleLine Capital and DoubleLine ETF Adviser, Clients should not expect DoubleLine Alternatives to have better information with respect to such funds than other investors have.
 Even if DoubleLine Alternatives has such information, it may not be permitted to act upon it in a way that disadvantages the other investors in such funds.

-DoubleLine Alternatives, its affiliates and Related Entities may recommend investments in separately managed accounts, pooled investment vehicles such as mutual funds, exchange traded funds and private or hedge funds, as well as other products that may be offered, managed or advised by DoubleLine Alternatives or a Related Entity as described above.
-DoubleLine and/or its Related Entities may receive compensation as an investment manager or other service provider for such funds, accounts or products that it may recommend to Clients.
+DoubleLine Alternatives, its affiliates or Related Entities periodically will recommend investments in pooled investment vehicles such as mutual funds, exchange traded funds and private or hedge funds, and potentially other products offered, managed or advised by DoubleLine Alternatives, its affiliates or a Related Entity as described above.
+DoubleLine Alternatives and/or its affiliates and Related Entities will, in some instances, receive compensation as an investment manager or other service provider for such products, but typically will rebate compensation back to the applicable Client or otherwise provide a waiver to avoid collecting duplicative advisory fees.
 However, DoubleLine Alternatives is not compensated directly for the sale of a product or service offered, managed or advised by itself or a Related Entity.
 In such instances, DoubleLine Alternatives will have a conflict between its obligation to act in the best interests of its Clients and any interest that a Related Entity may have in generating revenues for themselves or promoting themselves.
 When a Client account is invested in an investment product that is also managed by DoubleLine Alternatives or a Related Entity, DoubleLine Alternatives or its Related Entity, as applicable, may reduce fees to the extent necessary to ensure that a Client is not directly or indirectly paying for the same advisory services to be delivered at multiple levels.